-Goldfarb School of Nursing at Barnes-Jewish College is a private, nonprofit school in an urban setting in St. Louis, Missouri.
-Barnes-Jewish College of Nursing was founded in 1902 and now enrolls around 695 students a year, including 630 undergrads.
+Goldfarb School of Nursing at Barnes-Jewish College is a private, nonprofit school in the urban setting of St. Louis, Missouri.
+Barnes-Jewish College of Nursing was founded in 1902 and enrolls around 529 students a year, which includes 529 undergraduate students.

 Interested in journalism or communications?
-Barnes-Jewish College of Nursing students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Barnes-Jewish College of Nursing students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Barnes-Jewish College of Nursing has many options for athletes.
 See them all and learn more about life at Barnes-Jewish College of Nursing on the Student Life page.